ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## LineAsString {#lineasstring}

-In this format, a sequence of string objects separated by a newline character is interpreted as a single value.
+In this format, every line of input data is interpreted as a single string value.
 This format can only be parsed for table with a single field of type [String](../sql-reference/data-types/string.md).
 The remaining columns must be set to [DEFAULT](../sql-reference/statements/create/table.md#default) or [MATERIALIZED](../sql-reference/statements/create/table.md#materialized), or omitted.

 **Example**